jacksund/simmate/docs/parameters.md

 --------------------------

 ## supercell_end
-The endpoint image supercell to use.
+This parameter is the endpoint image supercell to use.
 This is really just a `structure` parameter under a different name, so everything about the `structure` parameter also applies here.

 --------------------------

 ## supercell_start
-The starting image supercell to use.
+This parameter is the starting image supercell to use.
 This is really just a `structure` parameter under a different name, so everything about the `structure` parameter also applies here.

 --------------------------

 ## symmetry_precision
 If standardize_structure=True, then this is the cutoff value used to determine if the sites are symmetrically equivalent. (in Angstroms)

 === "yaml"
     ``` yaml